mmiranda222/.statsuite/content/getting started/installation/from-source-code.md

 - (reminder) an accessible (CORS-enabled, anonymous access enabled) SDMX v6.x endpoint
 - nodejs and npm installed
-- git installed (https://gitforwindows.org/); only to enhance cmd.exe with git bash
+- git installed (https://gitforwindows.org/); only to use git bash instead of cmd.exe for process variables
 - solr installed and running on port 8983 (default) with a core created with `solr create -c sdmx-facet-search` from solr console
 - redis downloaded and running on port 6379 (default)